Mount Lebanon Mutasarrifate: The double Qa’im-Maqamate of Mount Lebanon

 The defects of the double Qa’im-Maqamate system became clear when sectarian strife continued under it, the reason being that this system not only failed to eliminate the causes of discord among the inhabitants of the mountain, but also added to it a new factor of discrimination and conflict, the factor being the class struggle between the feudal lords and the common people, after taking away from the Druze and Christian feudal leaders their judicial and financial powers, and making them the prerogative of the Qaimaqam and the Qaimaqam Council.
 In the year 1856, Sultan Abd al-Majid I issued his famous edict, in which he equalized all Ottoman subjects, regardless of their different religious beliefs, and abolished the political and social privileges enjoyed by a group or a sect.
 The Christians were at the forefront of those adhering to the provisions of this decree, as they constituted most of the peasants and the majority of the working class.
 The peasants in the Christian areas, led by Tanyus Shahin, revolted against the feudal lords and burned their palaces and robbed their crops.
+Shahin used the reform edicts to support demands of the peasants.
+Shahin therefore focused on equality between rich and poor, not only between religious communities.
+Equality between rich and poor mainly emphasized the dynamics between peasants and landlords.
+The Ottoman authorities did not reciprocate, nor accept the interpretation of Shahin.
 Then the movement of revolution spread to the south of Mount Lebanon, where the farmers were a mixture of Druze and Christians; however, at that time, confidence was already lost between the two parties, making it impossible to unite the two communities for their common interest against their feudal leaders.
 The Druze feudal leaders took advantage of religious ties, and they convinced their community that conflict between them and the Christians existed and that the Christians could not be trusted, and urged the community to support their leaders and rally around them to defend their faith.